adammaj1/parameter_external_angle/README.md

-# Which points of parameter have external angle ?
+# Which points of the parameter plane have external angle ?

 Points which have the external angle:
 * point of the boundary of the Mandelbrot set ( landing point of the external ray ).
 It can have one or more external angles : biaccesible, triaccesible , ...